Last Updated on February 1, 2021 by Sophie

 One of the most important considerations when caring for your Orbifolia are humidity levels and the kind of water you use for the plant.
 You see, the leaves of this prayer plant are highly susceptible to high mineral concentrations in water.

 Symptoms of this include browning leaf tips and so, if this occurs, consider using filtered or rain water.
 Symptoms of overwatering are limp stems, while symptoms of under-watering include leaf dropping and leaf-tips browning.
+If you want even more tips on how to deal with browning Calathea leaf tips, check out our complete guide here.

 With this being said, one of the most common causes of plant death, especially among Calatheas, is root rot.
 You should never let your plant dry out completely, nor should you allow it to sit in water for long periods of time.
 Instead, consider watering your plant little and often and remember that the plant likes to remain moist but doesn’t like to have its feet too wet.